 10 Common Mistakes Companies Make When Developing a Taxonomy

-During the course of our consulting engagements over the years we have seen businesses make all kinds of mistakes when developing taxonomies.
+During the course of our consulting engagements over the years, we have seen businesses make all kinds of mistakes when developing taxonomies.
 We see these common errors whether the taxonomy is to be used for content management, document management, or search development.
 In some cases, taxonomies are used as master data and reference data for ERP systems.
 These gotchas still apply.
 Here are the top 10 mistakes we see among companies that are seeking to develop taxonomies.

 - Mistaking taxonomy for navigation.

 - Trying to use an “out of the box” or pre-built taxonomy.

 - Creating an overly granular taxonomy.